tamariam/restaurant-Tamariam/TESTING.md

 </details>

-### validation testing
+### Validator Testing

 - HTML

-  -During validation [W3C HTML Validator](https://validator.w3.org/) a few problems were presented in different html files but after correcting the relevant issues, no warnings or errors were shown.This problemss are mentioned in Bugs section.
+  -During validation [W3C HTML Validator](https://validator.w3.org/) a few problems were presented in different html files but after correcting the relevant issues, no warnings or errors were shown.All pages are validated.This problemss are mentioned in Bugs section.

   ![html-validation-check](./docs/testing/validator-testing/html-validator.png)